abalashov/eamt2026-eval-tutorial/README.md

 If you use the materials, the evaluation sets, or the analysis pipeline, please cite:

-> Balashov, Y. (2026). *Translation Evaluation Tools for Everyone: A
+> Balashov, Y. (2026). [*Translation Evaluation Tools for Everyone: A
-> Hands-On Tutorial for Freelance Translators and Smaller LSPs.*
+> Hands-On Tutorial for Freelance Translators and Smaller LSPs.*](https://github.com/YuriBalashov/eamt2026-eval-tutorial)
 > Tutorial at the 26th Annual Conference of the European Association for
 > Machine Translation (EAMT 2026).
-University of Georgia.

 A BibTeX entry is included in `bibliography.bib`.